MicrosoftDocs/well-architected/well-architected/iot/iot-reliability.md

 - Integrated auditing, monitoring, and alerting beyond what cloud services provide.
 - Reliable maintenance and support pathways.

-## Assess reliability in well-architected IoT workloads
+## Assess reliability in your IoT workload

-As described in the Azure Well-Architected Framework [reliability design principles](/azure/architecture/framework/resiliency/principles), the reliability of an application must reflect its business requirements.
-Make sure you understand the business requirements for your solution.

 To assess your IoT workload against the Well-Architected Framework Reliability pillar, complete the reliability questions for IoT workloads in the [Azure Well-Architected Review assessment](/assessments/?mode=pre-assessment&id=azure-architecture-review).
 After the assessment identifies key reliability recommendations for your IoT solution, use the following content to help implement the recommendations.